l-mccarthy/IntroToIM/midtermProject/journal.md

 # Midterm Project Journal

+_This journal will be edited and updated chronologically (i.e. some things I write will not match with later updates)_

 ### Initial concept for the project

 Everyone has heard the age old "why the chicken crossed the road" joke many times, as well as its countless variations.
 In fact, a game developer called Hipster Whale made a mobile game back in 2014 called "Crossy Road" that plays with this joke, making a chicken cross an endless amount of roads without being flattened by a speeding vehicle.
 Movement mechanics are simple: the player must tap to go forward or swipe the screen in the appropriate direction to move the character horizontally or backwards.
 The game was a smash hit and dominated app stores on iOS and Android.